Knee pain: Always think of the hip too!

 Herniated discs

-Knee pain is typical in hip dysplasia
+Knee pain typical in hip dysplasia

-Mechanisms that explain knee pain in hip dysplasia:
+Mechanisms explaining knee pain in hip dysplasia:

-- Biomechanical effects:
+- Biomechanical Effects:

-- Pain radiating to:
+- Pain radiation:

-- Gait pattern abnormalities:
+- Gait pattern anomalies:

-Diagnostic strategies: Finding the origin of the pain
+Diagnostic Strategies: Finding the Origin of Pain

 Clinical examination